Director's and officers' insurance

 It’s common for investors interested in a company to make D&O insurance a must-have requirement.
 This protects directors and officers from allegations of mismanagement.
 D&O cover provides protection against legal action, fines, penalties, and disqualifications from being a director.

-It's a common misconception that personal liability claims are covered under a professional indemnity or general liability policy.
-But this is unlikely.
+It's a common misconception that personal liability claims are covered under professional indemnity, but this is unlikely.
 A separate D&O policy is the only way to guarantee personal protection for those with management responsibility in your business.

 If your directors or management team have legal or regulatory responsibilities to employees, the public, regulators, investors or other directors, then D&O liability insurance should be considered.
 It is particularly important for companies who have raised or who are seeking investment from external shareholders.
 All firms that fall under the Senior Managers Certification Regime (SMCR) have an increased risk in making sure they act appropriately.
 D&O is even more relevant for these firms as it ensures your employees are covered if they unintentionally run afoul of their regulatory responsibilities.